Becoming an Optician in Iowa

 If you are looking for a new or first career in Iowa, and you enjoy working with and helping people, consider becoming an optician.
 There are no official licensing or educational requirements to work as an optician in the state, but getting a degree or certificate and gaining national certification is a smart way to be a more desirable job candidate.
 Once hired, you can expect to work hands-on with customers and patients, filling prescriptions and guiding the selection and fitting of frames.[En Español]

-Iowa is one of several states that do not have any statewide requirements for working in this position.
 To become an optician, you have a couple of options.
-One is to seek an entry-level position, during which you will train on the job under an optician, an optometrist, a physician or an ophthalmologist.
-Another option is to start with a post-secondary program that will prepare you to work as an optician and to take the national certification exams.
-There are no campus-based optician programs in Iowa, but there are a few other options:
+One is to seek an entry-level position, during which you will train on the job under an optician, optometrist, physician, or ophthalmologist.
+Another option is to start with a post-secondary program that will prepare you to work as an optician and take the national certification exams.
+There are no campus-based optician training programs in Iowa, but there are a few other options:

-- Penn Foster Career School.
+- Penn Foster College.
 This online school offers a comprehensive program in optician studies that students anywhere in the state can access and complete.
-The coursework prepares graduates to work in the field and to pass the national level certification exams.
+The coursework prepares graduates to work in the field and to pass the national-level certification exams.

 - Meditec.
 Meditec is another online option that students in Iowa can choose and that will prepare graduates for jobs and certification.
-The program includes several lessons on eye anatomy, frames and lenses, as well as courses in office procedures.
+The program includes several lessons on eye anatomy, frames, and lenses, as well as courses on in-office procedures.

 - Iowa Central Community College.
 Iowa Central has several campuses, and while there is no optician program, students here can begin a career path in optometry.
 Optometrists work with opticians and patients, providing eye exams and basic eye health care.
 The Iowa Central program is a two-year associate degree that prepares students to complete an optometry degree at a four-year institution.